 Disadvantages of trust-based working hours

-Where there is light, there is usually shadow.
-Despite all the advantages of trust-based working hours, there are also certain disadvantages.
+Where there is light, there is usually also shadow.
+For all the advantages of trust-based working hours, there are also certain disadvantages.

 Employees’ freedoms can make employers feel a loss of control.
-To combat this, it is important to continue to coordinate and organize the work well.
-Fixed deadlines and clear guidelines as to which tasks have priority can help.
+To combat this, it is important to continue to coordinate and organize work well.
+Fixed deadlines and clear guidelines on which tasks have priority can help.

-Above all, employees must ensure that they adhere to their specified working hours.
-This means not doing too few hours, but not too many either.
+Above all, employees must ensure that they keep to their specified working hours.
+This means not working too few hours, but not too many either.
 The legal requirements for overtime must always be observed.

 For many employees, this high degree of freedom can also be a disadvantage.
-If they are not used to working so freely, they will probably have difficulties with time control.
+If they are not used to working so freely, they may have difficulties with time control.
 This can lead to problems with regard to the Working Hours Act (ArbZG).
-Or that the productivity of individuals suffers because they work at the wrong times.
-For example in the evening, after an already exhausting day.
-So freedom is not for every employee.
+Or even lead to individuals’ productivity suffering because they are working at the wrong times.
+For example, in the evening, after an already busy day.
+Freedom is therefore not for every employee.

 Conclusion

-Trust-based working hours can bring many advantages to a company.
+Trust-based working hours can bring many benefits to a company.
 Employees can organize their day better and complete their tasks in their own way.
 Employers benefit from higher employee productivity and a good image.
 However, flexible working is not for everyone.
-This should be taken into account when selecting employees.
+Care should be taken when selecting employees.